Invitatory: My soul magnifies the Lord and my spirit rejoices in God my Savior Lk 1.46-47

 Prayer for the 4th week of Advent: “Lord, purify our hearts that they may be worthy to become your dwelling place.
 Let us never fail to find room for you, but come and abide with us that we also may abide in you, for you were born into the world for us and now live and reign, King of kings and Lord of lords, for evermore.
 Amen.”
 (William Temple in A.E.
 Baker, William Temple’s Teaching, Philadelphia: Westminster Press, 1951, p.128)

-Hymn: follow this link to an excerpt from Handel’s “Messiah” which gives further voice to today’s conversation with the Lord: https://www.youtube.com/watch?v=lckl0Cf5HfM
+Hymn: follow this link to a beloved, classic hymn that gives further voice to today’s conversation with the Lord: https://www.youtube.com/watch?v=fAGE1Es8IPs

 Benediction: Blessing and honor and thanksgiving and praise, more than we can utter, more than we can conceive, be unto thee, O holy and glorious Trinity, Father, Son, and Holy Spirit, by all angels, all people, all creatures, for ever and ever.
 Amen.
 (Thomas Ken quoted in Frederick B. Macnutt, The Prayer Manual London: Mowbray, 1951, p.39)

 *There are many patterns for devotions.
 This pattern has been followed by God’s people for centuries.

 **The T.R.I.P. approach to prayer is based on the way Martin Luther prayed and taught others to pray.
 It was later developed by Walter and Ingrid Trobisch and then adapted by Mount Carmel Ministries (Alexandria, MN www.dailytext.com).
 The method is founded on scripture and easy to remember:

 I: intercession (asking God to take a specific action)